-Part 20 : 1987 Method for determination of the fire resistance of elements of construction (general principles) Part 22 : 1987 Methods for determination of the fire resistance of non-loadbearing elements of construction Part 23 : 1987 Methods for determination of the contribution of components to the fire resistance of a structure BS 4072 : 1999 Copper/chromium/arsenic preparations for wood preservation MS 734 : 1981 Specification for wood preservation by means of pressure creosoting NFX 70-100 Toxicity test SS 72 : 1988 for treatment of timber and plywood with arsenic wood preservatives SS CP 7 : 1997 Code of practice e for the structural use of timber British Wood Preserving Association Standards BWPA 112-116
+Part 20 : 1987 Method for determination of the fire resistance of elements of construction (general principles) Part 22 : 1987 Methods for determination of the fire resistance of non-loadbearing elements of construction Part 23 : 1987 Methods for determination of the contribution of components to the fire resistance of a structure 4.
+BS 4072 : 1999 Copper/chromiu m/arsenic preparations for wood preservation 5.
+MS 734 : 1981 Specification for wood preservation by means of pressure creosoting 6.
+NFX 70-100 Toxicity test 7.
+SS 72 : 1988 Specification copper/chrome/ or treatment of timber and plywood with arsenic wood preservatives 8.
+SS CP 7 : 1997 Code of practice for the structural use of timber 9.
+British Wood Preserving Association Standards BWPA 112-116

 Attention is drawn to the possibility that some of the elements of this Singapore Standard may be the subject of patent rights.
-SPRING Singapore shall not be held responsible for identifying any or all of such patent rights.
+Enterprise Singapore shall not be held responsible for identifying any or all of such patent rights.